 Day 13: Transfer to Mgahinga Gorilla national park

-Day 14: Gorilla tracking in Mgahinga gorilla national park
+Day 14: Gorilla trekking in Mgahinga gorilla national park

 Day 15: Golden monkey trekking in Mgahinga gorilla national park

-After an early morning breakfast, your driver guide will transfer you to the briefing point of Mgahinga gorilla national park from where you start the golden monkey trekking.
-The ranger guide will take us through what it means to track the golden monkeys and how long it will possibly take us plus the level of hiking.
+After an early morning breakfast, your driver guide will transfer you to the briefing point from where you start the golden monkey trekking.
+Just like yesterday, the ranger guide will offer information about the golden monkey trekking experience and expectations of how to behave while in the field.

-We shall then start the golden monkey trek right outside the briefing point.
+After the briefing from the ranger guide, you will start the golden monkey trek into the forest.
 The golden monkeys are endemic to the Virunga Volcanoes.
 They are often in the bamboo section of the forest because they love to feed on the bamboo shoots when in season.
-Golden monkey trekking is different from gorilla trekking because they are quick moving sporadically preferring to mostly stay in the trees as opposed to gorillas which are usually found on the ground.
-Otherwise in terms of dressing and energy, you will need the same.
-Remember to turn off the flash on your camera.
+The Golden monkeys generally move faster than gorillas which means that you need to be fit ready to follow them as they forage for food.

 Day 16: Batwa cultural trail in Mgahinga gorilla national park

-The Batwa are an indigenous tribe that lived in the forest and depended on it for livelihood, as they were hunter-gatherers.
-When Mgahinga gorilla national park was gazetted for conservation, the batwa and other people who lived in the park left it and went back to the community.
-However the Batwa struggled because unlike the other tribes who were involved in crop cultivation, the batwa depended on the forest entirely.
+The Batwa are an indigenous tribe that lived in the forest and depended on it for livelihood, as hunter-gatherers.
+When Mgahinga gorilla national park was gazetted for conservation, the Batwa and other people who lived in the park left it and went to the community.
+However the Batwa struggled because unlike the other tribes who were involved in crop cultivation, the Batwa depended on the forest entirely.

-After these experiences in mgahinga gorilla national park, we start journey to Ankole which is a different tribal areas with different culture.
+After these experiences in Mgahinga gorilla national park, we start journey to Ankole which is a different tribal areas with different culture.
 They are both cattle keepers and cultivators.
-You will learn much about the cow and all the rituals surrounding it and how it responds to the herdsman plus the names given to diffeerent cows.
+You will learn much about the cow and all the rituals surrounding it and how it responds to the herdsman plus the names given to different cows.